osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 ## Using `roslaunch` to Open World Models

 The [roslaunch](http://www.ros.org/wiki/roslaunch) tool is the standard method for starting ROS nodes and bringing up robots in ROS.
-To start an empty Gazebo world similar to the `rosrun` command in the previous tutorial, simply run
+To start an empty Gazebo-classic world similar to the `rosrun` command in the previous tutorial, simply run

 <pre>
 roslaunch gazebo_ros empty_world.launch